michaelastein/georef_pipeline/README.md

 The Georeferncing uses camera parameters of the WIRIS IR Camera.
 If you want to use images from another camera, please change focal_length_mm and sensor_width in georeferencing.py

+The calculations (how the images relate to each other & feature matching) will be automatically saved to homographies.pkl, so you can reload them later with --homographies homographies.pkl.